How To Start a Business in 10 Steps: 2024 Guide

 It is crucial to recognise the importance of acquiring appropriate business insurance coverage— incidents such as property damage, theft, or customer lawsuits can have significant financial implications for your small business.

 While considering various types of insurance, there are a few fundamental plans that most startups in Hong Kong can greatly benefit from, especially if you're a new startup.
-For instance, if you plan to employ staff, obtaining workers' compensation and unemployment insurance is essential to meet legal requirements.
+For instance, if you plan to hire employees, obtaining workers' compensation and unemployment insurance is essential to meet legal requirements.

 It is generally advisable for small businesses in Hong Kong to acquire general liability (GL) insurance or a business owner's policy to protect your business and personal assets.
 GL insurance covers property damage, bodily injury, and personal injury to yourself or third parties.